Arunaramanan-M/fyp/README.md

 Our project considers a cell-free massive multiple- input multiple-output (MIMO) system that consists of geographically distributed access points (APs) serving multiple users.
 The downlink performance of the system is evaluated, with maximum ratio and regularized zero-forcing precoding, under two optimization objectives for power allocation: sum spectral efficiency (SE) maximization and proportional fairness.
 We train a deep neural network (DNN) to approximate the  network-wide power allocation.
 Further, we develop a clustered DNN model for a small number of APs, forming a cluster within a relatively large network, are used to jointly approximate the power coefficients of the cluster.

+The main_DNN.py script can be used to generate datasets that are utilized to train and test the neural networks (NNs) proposed in the article and solve the WMMSE problems.The file APLocation_Generation.py is used to generate the AP positions